 Pamil Modulsystem Listed by dragonforce Ransomware Group

 On May 13, 2026, modular building provider Pamil Modulsystem appeared on the leak site of the DragonForce ransomware group.
-The company, founded in 1963 and known for supplying flexible office and school buildings across Europe, had internal files exfiltrated following a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone who has done business with the firm — from recent clients to long-term suppliers and their families — may now face heightened risk.
+The company, founded in 1963 and known for supplying flexible office and school buildings across Europe, is claimed to have had internal files exfiltrated following a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone who has done business with the firm — from recent clients to long-term suppliers and their families — may now face heightened risk.

 Public reporting indicates that DragonForce listed Pamil Modulsystem on its dark-web leak portal on May 13, 2026.
 The posted material consists of internal files exfiltrated during a ransomware incident.
 No precise victim count has been published, and the precise data types remain unclear beyond the broad description of internal company documents.
 The firm specializes in modular construction for schools, offices, and other public-facing projects, meaning client contracts, employee records, supplier details, and project documentation could be among the stolen data.